manticoresoftware/manticoresearch/manual/Securing_and_compacting_a_table/Backup_and_restore.md

 <!-- example backup1 -->

-The only mandatory argument is `--backup-dir` - the path to put the backup in.
-In this case, if you omit all the other arguments `manticore-backup` will:
+The only required argument for `manticore-backup` is `--backup-dir`, which specifies the destination for the backup.
+If you don't provide any additional arguments, `manticore-backup` will:
-* find Manticore instance running with a default config
+- locate a Manticore instance running with the default configuration
-* create a subdirectory in the `--backup-dir` directory with a timestamp in the name
+- create a subdirectory in the `--backup-dir` directory with a timestamped name
-* back up all tables found in the instance
+- backup all tables found in the instance

 <!-- request Example -->
 ```bash